guillermocontp/Snowflake-project/Documentation/Doc.md

 **Version:** 1.0
 **Date:** 2025-06-05
-**Author(s):** [Your Name/Team Name]

 ## 1. Project Overview

-This document details the design, implementation, and operational aspects of the Formula 1 (F1) and Weather Data Pipeline project.
-The primary objective is to demonstrate an end-to-end data engineering workflow within Snowflake, encompassing data extraction from diverse sources, loading, transformation, and preparation for analytical consumption.
+This document details the design, implementation, and operational aspects of the Formula 1 and Weather Data Pipeline project.
+The primary objective is to design and demonstrate a data engineering pipeline utilizing Snowflake's database and its analytical capabilities, encompassing data extraction from diverse sources, loading, transformation, and preparation for analytical consumption.

 A key aspect of this project was the design of a layered database architecture, utilizing distinct Snowflake schemas to represent the different stages of data progression: staging, refinement, and delivery.
 Guidance was also